BIOGRAPHY

 Dr Hanh Bui

-Dr Hanh Bui is the Teaching and Research Fellow at Shakespeare’s Globe in London.
-She helps to organise and host Anti-Racist Shakespeare, a series of free webinars which brings together scholars and theatre practitioners to discuss Shakespeare’s plays through the lens of race and social justice.
-Her work has appeared or is forthcoming in Shakespeare Survey, Renaissance Drama, Literature/Film Quarterly, and the collection Shakespeare’s Things: Shakespearean Theatre and the Non-Human World in History, Theory, and Performance (Routledge, 2021).
+Dr Hanh Bui is the Teaching and Research Fellow at Shakespeare’s Globe.
+She helps to organise and host ‘Anti-Racist Shakespeare’, a series of free webinars which brings together scholars and theatre practitioners to discuss Shakespeare’s plays through the lens of race and social justice.
+Her work has appeared in Renaissance Studies, Shakespeare Survey, Renaissance Drama, Literature/Film Quarterly, and the collection Shakespeare’s Things: Shakespearean Theatre and the Non-Human World in History, Theory, and Performance (Routledge, 2021).

 Research Interests